 In order to determine which mesh system is best for you, it's helpful to understand some Wi-Fi basics.

 First, Wi-Fi is a radio technology.
 Any device with Wi-Fi both receives and transmits digital signals – data, audio and/or video.
 Wi-Fi range is usually cited as around 150 feet, but only under perfect, line-of-site conditions.
 Because Wi-Fi is radio, it is subject to interference from other radio signals as well as physical barriers, such as walls, ceilings and floors.
-The thicker and more steel-reinforced the barrier, the less range the signal will have and the weaker the signal will be.
-In most homes, good Wi-Fi connections are likely only within 40-50 feet of your router.
+The thicker and more concrete or steel-reinforced the barrier, the less range the signal will have and the weaker the signal will be.
+In most homes, good Wi-Fi connections are likely only within 40-50 feet of your router, and on multiple floors only if located immediately above or below the room with the router.

-An increasing number of mesh systems access a previously restricted set 5GHz frequencies called DFS (Dynamic Frequency Selection).
-Since DFS bands have been heretofore reserved for air traffic weather radar they're mostly empty, which means smoother and faster connections in a Wi-Fi-packed urban environment (as long as you're not near an airport).
+An increasing number of mesh systems access a previously restricted set of 5GHz frequencies called DFS (Dynamic Frequency Selection).
+Since DFS bands have been heretofore reserved for air traffic weather radar they're mostly empty, which means smoother and faster connections in a Wi-Fi-packed urban environment — as long as you're not near an airport.

 All Wi-Fi is measured in megabytes per second, or Mbps.
 This number indicates both speed and quantity.
-If you subscribe to, say, 100Mbps service from your internet service provider (ISP), likely your cable company, files will not only download faster, but more people and devices – especially media streamers such as Roku or Apple TV – can use the network simultaneously than if you subscribed to 50Mbps service.
+If you subscribe to, say, 100Mbps service from your internet service provider (ISP), likely your cable company, files will not only download faster, but more people and devices – especially streaming services such as Netflix and Hulu from your smart TV or via a media streamer such as Roku or Apple TV, or live online gaming — can use the network simultaneously than if you subscribed to 50Mbps service.

 Your Wi-Fi router or mesh system is usually limited to the speeds you cable provider pumps in via your wired coaxial cable connection.
-In other words, if you subscribe to 100Mbps service, you will only get 100Mbps from your Wi-Fi (actually, a bit more since most systems over-supply just to make sure you get the minimum), regardless of the often ridiculous figures cited on router marketing or packaging (i.e. "AC3200," which implies you'll get 3200Mbps, which you can't and won't).
+In other words, if you subscribe to 100Mbps service, you will only get 100Mbps from your Wi-Fi (actually, a bit more since most systems over-supply just to make sure you get the minimum), regardless of the often ridiculous figures cited on router marketing or packaging (i.e. "AC3200," which implies you'll get 3200Mbps, which you can't and won't unless you're an engineer.)

 How you deploy mesh systems will affect how they work.